drewcsillag/twofish/zweifische/README.md

 ## Usage

-Currently the only supported key length is 256bit.
+All key length (256, 192, and 128 bit) is supported.
+Each respective class can be used directly.

 to use:
 ```ruby